- 2-in-1 workout with rowing machine and strength training

 Alternatives to the ProForm 440r

 This is a comparable machine in price range and that it is aimed at beginners and intermediate rowers.
 The resistance is generated using a bungee cord and there are four levels of adjustable resistance tension.
 With a slightly smaller weight capacity of 220lbs, it has a smaller footprint when assembled.

-This rower arrives largely assembled with just the seat elements and the foot stabilisers to add yourself.
-The LCD display measures in at a smaller 3.5”, but tracks similar fitness measures at the press of a single button.
+This rower arrives largely assembled with just the seat elements and the foot stabilizers to add yourself.
+The LCD display measures at a smaller 3.5”, but tracks similar fitness measures at the press of a single button.
 The structural frame offers a 3-year warranty.

 Coming in at the mid-range area of the market, one of the main differences is in the way it handles resistance.
 This rower intuitively adjusts resistance according to the speed you row.
 Row slower for less resistance, faster for more.
 This means you can train without focusing too much on resistance changes.